 Your application statement is your opportunity to explain why you want to study in the U.S. It must be clearly stated, should highlight areas of interest and academic preparation and should relate them in a closely reasoned, concisely presented format, taking into account career objectives, home-country program priorities, specialized experience, and other relevant considerations.
 You should be more specific in describing specialized objectives or research goals within your field of study.

 You should demonstrate the potential to achieve positions of significant responsibility.
 Your academic and professional experience should indicate a promise of becoming a prominent figure in your field.

 The Statement of Purpose is your opportunity to explain to the committee why you want to study in the U.S. It must be clearly stated, should highlight areas of interest and academic preparation and should relate them in a closely reasoned, concisely presented format, taking into account career objectives, home-country program priorities, specialized experience, and other relevant considerations.
 The applicant should be more specific in describing specialized objectives or research goals within the field of study.

 Explain why a course in the US is an advantage over doing a similar course in the Philippines or someplace else.

 Explain how a year or two in the U.S. fits in with your long-term career goals.

 Any other reasons for wanting to study in the U.S.

-You need to provide four recommendation letters.
+You need to provide three recommendation letters.
+Some Fulbright programs require less.
 Letters of reference play a very important part in scholarship application.
 Unrevealing letters can jeopardize your chances of success as much as negative ones can.
 References should be requested from professors who are able to provide a thorough assessment of academic performance and professional promise, or from people who have supervised you in work relevant to your proposed study.

 Work experience in the field you wish to pursue is an indication of your commitment to that field and is considered additional preparation for graduate work in that field.
 At least two years of work experience after college is a minimum requirement.